jensbambauer/seriale/site/content/post/mood-management-for-times-in-between-about-human-contradictions.md

 ---
-title: 'Mood management for times in between, about human contradictions'
+title: 'Interview: Mood management for times in between, about human contradictions'
 date: 2020-06-05T21:03:44.256Z
 description: >-
   Interview with filmmaker Joachim Jung about the second season of his web